mayankshouche/DSLabFinalProject/index.md

 It appears that, even for small datasets, BERT is able to produce sentence embeddings that have a decent level of linear seperability, enough to be learned to a significant level by a simple logistic regression.
 This is promising, as researchers can easily evaluate recent political topics on Twitter that only have a small corpus of tweets with a fast-training model.
 In the next section, we explore the impact of a larger dataset on the performance of BERT to seperate broader political tweets.

-# Classification with Big Dataset
+# Classification with Big Dataset (5k - 50k rows)

 ## Overview

-This section covers our efforts to create a classification model for a large version of our dataset focusing on the 2020 election.
-In this dataset, we had over 500,000 tweets, which is significantly larger than our small dataset, and we our goal was to find out whether BERT could learn an accurate way to produce classifiable embeddings.
+This section covers our efforts to create a classification model for a large version of our dataset focusing on the 2020 tweets from politicians.
+In this dataset, we had over 500,000 tweets, which is significantly larger than our small dataset mentioned in the previouis section.
+We split the entire dataset into training and testing using an 85/15 split and saved the test set as a model comparison for future models using the same dataset.
+Our goal was to find out whether BERT could learn an accurate way to produce classifiable embeddings given more data.

 ## Procedure